 In response to this SavingDowns and Family Life International NZ held a one-day seminar “Loving Every Child: Defying Eugenics” on the 4th August 2012 in Auckland.
 The seminar was an opportunity to learn about the history of eugenics and its recent emergence into New Zealand society.
 The seminar raised awareness around the issue and mapped out a response towards restoring respect and dignity towards the Down syndrome community.

-For further details on the seminar, visit our Facebook page here.For further details – some type of link to powerpoint presentations, video, you tube etc?
+For further details on the seminar, visit our Facebook page here.For further details – some type of link to powerpoint presentations,

 The 60 Minutes documentary was introduced with the statement “people with Down syndrome may soon disappear from the face of the earth.”
 60 Minutes revealed the new screening programme was introduced without public consultation and the Ministry of Health “did not bother” asking the opinion of anyone who has Down syndrome, about the programme.